7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 The husband is a well-known Kaga yuzen artist and also serves as the representative director of the Kaga Yuzen Cultural Association.
 The entire process, from designing to finishing, is done in the workshop, and his works, which match the sensitivity of the times with traditional beauty, are highly acclaimed.
 The Experience is held in the workshop where the craftsman is coloring right next to the studio.
 Visitors can see up close how white fabric is vividly dyed by skilled artisans.

-In addition to exhibiting some of their works, the showroom also sells small items that can be easily incorporated into daily life, such as stoles, accessories, and business card holders, as well as "Somegaku," framed yuzen prints.
+In addition to exhibiting some of their works, the showroom also sells small items that can be easily incorporated into daily life, such as stoles, accessories, and business card holders, as well as "Somegaku," framed Yuzen works, and "GlassYuzen," which is a fusion of Yuzen and glass.

 - Kaga Yuzen Maida Senga Kogei